Events

 Post-Parade Party in the Park: At the conclusion of the walking and car parade, join us for a carnival-style celebration in Arapaho Park.

-Volunteer Opportunities: John Mudd is leading this event, and needs people to join his team.
-Involvement may include setup and/or take-down, traffic control, filling & tying balloons, face painting, bounce house crowd control, water distribution, donating cookies/donuts/ice cream bars (great sponsorship opportunity!).
+Volunteer Opportunities: Involvement may include setup and/or take-down, traffic control, filling & tying balloons, face painting, bounce house crowd control, water distribution, donating cookies/donuts/ice cream bars (great sponsorship opportunity!).
 For more information or to sign up to volunteer, email events@h460.org.

 Do you want to volunteer?